ralucasimionas/it-school-news/README.md

 # IT School News

-This is the final project from the Web Development course I attended @ IT School.
+This is the final made within the Web Development course I attended @ IT School.

 ## Demo